ultraio/docs-blockchain/downloads/docs.md

 Looks good, let's move on to the next section.
 ---
-title: '3.
-Smart Contract Compiling'
+title: 'Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension'

-outline: [0,5]
+outline: [0, 5]
 order: -97
 ---

-# Smart Contract Compiling
+# Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension

-Compiling smart contracts is very simple with the [Ultra.io Smart Contract Toolkit](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).
+Compiling smart contracts is very simple with the [Ultra Smart Contract Toolkit](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).

-If docker is installed correctly it will automatically download our development image, and use the image to compile your contracts.

-Make sure you're not connected to any vm or docker container with remote explorer otherwise the plugin won't work correctly.
+## Prerequisites

+-   Have installed the Ultra Smart Contract Toolkit Extension.
+Refer to [Install and Setup the Ultra Smart Contract Toolkit Extension Tutorial](./index.md) for more information.

+## Goal

+The goal of this tutorial is to compile smart contracts using the Ultra Smart Contract Toolkit extension.

 ## How to Compile

 There are **two ways** to compile your smart contract.

-1. Make sure you have the `.cpp` file open and selected and click `Compile` at the bottom of VSCode.
+First way is to compile using the VS Code Status Bar.
+Make sure you have the `.cpp` file open and selected and click `Compile` at the bottom of VSCode.

 ![](./images/compile-button.png)

-1. Use the `Command Palette (F1)` under `Ultra: Build Contract`
+Second way to compile is to use the `Command Palette (F1)` and search for `Ultra: Build Contract`.

 ![](./images/command-palette-build.png)

 ## Successful Compilation

-If successful you won't see any `errors` in the output window for `ultra-cpp`.
+If the compilation is successful, you won't see any `errors` in the output window for `ultra-cpp`.

 ![](./images/successful-build.png)

 ## Bad Compilation

-If unsuccessful you will see various errors such as the ones below.
+If the compilation is successful unsuccessful, you will see various errors such as the ones below.

 ![](./images/unsuccessful-build.png)